python-useful-helpers/logwrap/README.rst

 1. `Travis CI: <https://travis-ci.org/penguinolog/logwrap>`_ is used for checking: PEP8, pylint, installation possibility and unit tests.
 Also it's publishes coverage on Codacy.

-2. `Codacy: <https://www.codacy.com/app/penguinolog/logwrap/dashboard>`_ is used for statical analysis and coverage display.
+2. `coveralls: <https://coveralls.io/github/penguinolog/logwrap>`_ is used forcoverage display.

 CD system
 =========